sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

   - Provide an API for vrrpd to update kernel Macvlan device state.
   - Listen for kernel interface state change events and notify vrrpd.

-vrrpsyncd:
-  - Listens to MACVLAN interfaces that are added by vrrp, programming in kernel.
-Vrrpmgrd would add the MACVLAN interface in the kernel with interface name starting with 'vrrp'.
-Here the status of MACVLAN interface determines Master/Backup state of VRRP instances.
-VRRP_Table in APPL_DB will be programmed with interface name and VIP for Master instances.
-    - For every IP add to MACVLAN interface, adds interface name and Virtual IP in APPL_DB in VRRP_Table.
-    - For every IP delete from MACVLAN interface, deletes interface name and Virtual IP in APPL_DB from VRRP_Table.

-##### SWSS container

 vrrpmgrd:
   - Listens to VRRP create, delete and parameter change in CONFIG_DB.
 Complete the following tasks:
     - Add/del Linux Macvlan device to kernel.
 The Macvlan device name starting with 'Vrrp4-' or 'Vrrp6-'.